LiaIvanick/gl215-ler-workshop/Guide-to-Git/README.md

 ## Prework

+0. Make sure you can login to a [GitHub](https://github.com/) account or open an account if you don't already have one.

 1. Setup Git and the RStudio interface to Git on your local system.

-    1.1 See the `happygitwithr` instuctions for installing: [R/RStudio](https://happygitwithr.com/install-r-rstudio.html) and [Git](https://happygitwithr.com/install-git.html)
+    1.1 See the `happygitwithr` instructions for installing: [R/RStudio](https://happygitwithr.com/install-r-rstudio.html) and [Git](https://happygitwithr.com/install-git.html)

     1.2 These YouTube videos may be helpful as well: [Windows](https://youtu.be/339AEqk9c-8) or [Mac](https://youtu.be/9LQhwETCdwY)

 2. An alternative to (1) if you can't (or don't want to) use your own system.
-Shortly before the workshop starts, open up a new project in `rstudio.cloud` by following this link: [rstudio.cloud/](https://rstudio.cloud/).
+Before the workshop starts, navigate to [rstudio.cloud](https://rstudio.cloud/).
     - You may be prompted to set up an account, which is free.
 If you already have an account, use that.
-    - Your `rstudio.cloud` project is yours and you can leave it for future reference or delete it after the workshop: your choice.

 ## Schedule

 | Time          | Topic            |